 In summertime you are welcome to the cozy terrace for a cup of Greek coffee, a beer or a glass of house wine.
 During the winter a wood stove warms the kafenion and this is the place to be to hear all the news and adventures.

 More information about this walk you can read here

 You will not find large stores where you can shop extensively in Kournas.
 All year round, practically every day, traders in their cars come to the village to sell their wares: fruit and vegetables, chicken, clothes and shoes, plants, flowerpots and potting soil, bread, carpets, everything is for sale.

 And for other purchases, we go to Kavros, or to the cities of Rethymnon only 25 kilometers away or to Chania, 48 kilometers away.

-For daily necessities, you can visit the small supermarket "Kontarida" at the village square.
-Kostas' shop is open every day from 8:00 till 14:00 and from 16:30 till 21:00.
+For daily necessities, you can visit the small supermarket "Kontarida" in the village square.
+Kostas' shop is open every day from 8:00 till 21:00.
 Sunday afternoon the supermarket is closed.